How Meltdowns Impacted My Life As An Autistic Adult

 How Burnout Changed Everything

 A few years earlier, meltdowns were intense but not extremely common.
 Inaudible meltdowns were short and manageable with a couple days of rest.
 Nowadays I have to go above and beyond to not reach that breaking point.
-This is why I don't make an effort to talk to anyone new.
-I mostly talk to friends who truly understand and are actually supportive—it's way too exhausting and painful to navigate meeting someone new when I'm nowhere near close to getting better.
+This is why I don't make much efforts to talk to anyone new or outside my friend group.
+I mostly talk to friends who truly understand and are actually supportive of neurological differences, It's way too exhausting and painful to navigate meeting someone new when I'm nowhere near close to getting better.

 What "Help" Actually Makes It Worse